 PRO TIP: Looking for a relaxing evening?
 Spend the night leisurely tasting some delicious Spanish appetizers and top-notch wines at 3 different local bars on the Gourmet Tapas & Wine Tasting Tour!

 Where to stay: The best hotels for 24 hours in Seville

-Even when you’ve only got a relatively quick layover in Seville, choosing among the best places to stay in Seville isn’t such a challenge.
+Even when you’ve only got a relatively quick layover in Seville, choosing where to stay in Seville isn’t such a challenge.
 The city’s most interesting attractions for travellers lie in & around the Old Town, making it the best choice for basing yourself when you’re tight for time.
-Here are a couple choices for the top hotels in Seville…
+Here are a few of the top hotels in Seville…

 - Welldone Antiquarium: An excellent value hotel that over-delivers with large rooms with kitchenettes for your self-catering pleasure.
 The communal terrace is a fantastic touch & a favourite for guests.